stacks-archive/designs/docs/contribute/README.md

     - Add a clear title and description
     - Include screenshots of the before and after if your changes include differences in HTML/CSS.
 Drag and drop the images into the body of your pull request.
     - Reference any relevant issues or supporting documentation in your PR (ex.
 “Closes #37.”)
+    - Make sure submitted code has no conflicts

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MPL-2.0 License](https://github.com/blockstack/blockstack-browser/blob/master/LICENSE.md) (if it